 Frederick C. Robie House

 If you love Frank Lloyd Wright, you won’t want to miss Hyde Park’s Robie House.
-Not only did Wright describe it as “a cornerstone of modern architecture,” but the American Institute of Architects named it one of the 10 most significant structures of the 20th century.
+Not only did Wright describe it as “a cornerstone of modern architecture,” but the house has been named a UNESCO World Heritage Site.
 Take a guided tour of this history-making home, designed with the Midwestern prairie as inspiration, and see Wright’s signature Prairie school interiors and exteriors come to life.
 5757 S. Woodlawn Ave.

 Explore the achievements and experiences of African Americans through more than 15,000 artworks and artifacts.
-The DuSable Museum of African American History is named for Jean Baptiste Point DuSable, considered the first resident of what’s now the City of Chicago.
+The DuSable Black History Museum and Education Center is named for Jean Baptiste Point DuSable, considered the first resident of what’s now the City of Chicago.
 Make sure to download the museum’s app before you go — it includes an augmented reality experience, like a hologram tour guide.
 Afterward, save time to walk around the gorgeous grounds of Washington Park that surround the museum.
 740 E. 56th Place

 Come face to face with a statue of King Tut, see Persian plates shattered by Alexander the Great’s invading armies, walk through a palace courtyard from ancient Mesopotamia.
-You’ll see all this and more in the Oriental Institute’s vast collection of artifacts from ancient Egypt, Nubia, Persia, Syria, Anatolia, and Megiddo.
+You’ll see all this and more in The Institute for the Study of Ancient Cultures‘ vast collection of artifacts from ancient Egypt, Nubia, Persia, Syria, Anatolia, and Megiddo.
 Plus, the museum is on the grounds of the University of Chicago, a Gothic Revival showstopper.
 University of Chicago, 1155 E. 58th St.

 Smart Museum of Art